 Professor Kairbaan Hodivala-Dilke

 Angiogenesis, the formation of new blood vessels from pre-existing ones, is essential for tumour growth and cancer spread.
 Modulation of angiogenesis is therefore a logical approach to cancer treatment.
-Our research aims to examine the molecular mechanisms underlying angiogenesis, vascular leakage and lymphangiogenesis, using a combination of endothelial-, pericyte and lymphatic endothelial-specific knockout and knockin systems in mouse models of cancer and other vascular diseases, and ex vivo angiogenesis assays and analysis of the cellular and molecular mechanisms behind these observations.
+Our research aims to examine the molecular mechanisms underlying angiogenesis, vascular leakage and lymphangiogenesis, using a combination of cell type-specific knockout and knockin systems in mouse models of cancer and other vascular diseases (endothelial-, pericyte and lymphatic endothelial), and ex vivo angiogenesis assays and analysis of the cellular and molecular mechanisms behind these observations.

 Our overall goal is to discover novel therapeutic vascular targets to modulate blood vessel growth in the control of disease.

 I started my scientific career as a technical assistant, first at The Jodrell Laboratories, Kew Gardens, and then in the Wellcome Trust funded Malaria Research team at Imperial College, London.
 These short tastes of a scientist’s life fueled my enthusiasm to embark on a career in research.

 Following my undergraduate studies at the University of Southampton (1994) I gained a PhD after studying epithelial cell biology with Professor Fiona Watt at The Imperial Cancer Research Fund.
 I undertook postdoctoral work with Professor Richard Hynes at The Massachusetts Institute of Technology, USA, where my experience in using genetically modified mice began.